wehttamclan/dog-party-BE2/README.md

 Your challenge is to recreate the following image using HTML and CSS.
 You've been given some initial files to get started that you must use.

+### Base Requirements

+  - Only work for one hour!
+  - Use the existing `index.html` and `master.css`, and include a screenshot of your work in a browser
+  - Submit your work through a PR

 ![this](dog-party-spec.png).